Blog

 How to: build your first ChatGPT app

-In this post I’ll walk you through building a simple todo list app inside ChatGPT.
+In this tutorial, I’ll walk you through building a simple todo list app inside ChatGPT.
 You’ll see how to wire tool endpoints, widget UIs, and deploy it so a user in ChatGPT can see and interact with your UI.
 I’m starting with a Gadget template that handles ChatGPT’s OAuth and MCP (model context protocol) server setup so I can just focus on building my data models, actions, widgets, and tool calls that power my app.

 This is still very early after the OpenAI Apps SDK release!
 This post will be updated as we continue to explore the SDK’s APIs.
-Important features for actual production apps, like data multi-tenancy, are not currently included (but will be soon!).

 To build apps for ChatGPT, you need to be on a paid plan, and OpenAI developer mode needs to be enabled.